prat3ik/ui-api-performance/UI automation tests/README.md

   - `npm test`

 #### 2. Browserstack (Remote):
-- **To run the tests on Browserstack chrome browser**
+- **To run the tests on Chrome on MacOS X OS**
-  - On `testconfig.json`, set below parameters
+  - Set below parameters on `testconfig.json`
     ```
+    "isHeadless": false,
-     "browserStackEnabled": true
+    "browserStackEnabled": true,
+    "browserStackOS": "OS X",
+    "browserStackOSVersion": "Big sur"
+     ```
+  - `npm test`
+  - Go to your browserstack ac. and you can observe the output

+- **To run the tests on Chrome on Windows 10**
+  - Set below parameters
+    ```
-     "isHeadless": false`
+    "isHeadless": false,
+    "browserStackEnabled": true,
+    "browserStackOS": "Windows",
+    "browserStackOSVersion": "10"
      ```
   - `npm test`
   - Go to your browserstack ac. and you can observe the output